bit6/bit6-ios-sdk/_posts/2014-03-01-calling-video.md

 ### Customize the In-Call Screen

-You can create your own UIViewController that conforms to the Bit6CallControllerDelegate protocol to customize the user experience and use it in the `[callController connectToViewController:completion]` api call.
+You can create your own UIViewController that extends from Bit6CallViewController to customize the user experience and use it in the `[callController connectToViewController:completion]` api call.

 See the Bit6CallDemo and Bit6CallDemo-Swift sample projects included with the sdk.